Energy-time entanglement, Elements of Reality, and Local Realism: Local realism only

-c) Long realist time-delays: \emph{The delay is a realist property (as in Theorem~3c), and is long enough to ensure that the setting relevant for the late detection cannot undo the delay.}
+\begin{description} \item[Long realist time delays.]
+The delay is a realist property as in Theorem\nobreakspace \ref {thm:delay} and is long enough to ensure that the setting relevant for the late detection cannot undo the delay. \end{description} The outcomes from a local realist model with long realist delays obey